UK Value Investor

 Dividend growth is my preferred measure of investment success

-Both the model portfolio and the All-Share tracker have grown their dividends by about 10% per year since the first full year of dividends in 2012, so by that measure they’re neck and neck.
+Both the model portfolio and the All-Share tracker have grown their dividends by about 10% per year since the first full year of dividends in 2012, so by that measure, they’re neck and neck.

-Personally though, I don’t think the All-Share will maintain that sort of dividend growth rate over the long-term.
+Personally, I don’t think the All-Share will maintain that sort of dividend growth rate over the long-term.

 High yield?
 Yes – Both the market and the portfolio have decent dividend yields